-THE IDEAL CANDIDATE for this position will be a dynamic and visionary professional with an advanced degree (Ph.D. preferred) and at least 10 years of progressive leadership experience.
+THE IDEAL CANDIDATE for this position will be a dynamic and visionary professional with at least 10 years of progressive leadership experience.
 The candidate will demonstrate a deep commitment to diversity, equity, and inclusion, and to developing the resources to support the evolving technological needs of 21st-century faculty, students, and staff.
 Success working with diverse constituents, along with sensitivity, humility, and discretion are necessary.
 A positive attitude is a must and a sense of humor is appreciated.